Selsion/DSPMods/DSPOptimizations/README.md

 	- fixed bug with calculating sphere power
 - v1.1.15
 	- removed dyson colour optmization for compatibility with v0.10 of DSP
-- v1.1.14
-	- removed prototype code that should have been disabled. this might fix the bug where assemblers don't always run when they should

 Older version changes may be found [here](https://github.com/Selsion/DSPMods/blob/main/DSPOptimizations/changelog.txt).